 First, a little clarification may be in order.
 If you have ever wondered what the difference is between a root and a tuber, here is your answer:

 Although many people continue to use the terms interchangeably, there is actually a difference.
-While they both grow underground, roots, or rhizomes, are specifically designed to not only store nutrients and water, but to also draw these necessary ingredients up into the plant’s stalk, stems and leaves.
-A tuber, on the other hand, is mostly a “storage bin” for nutrients since they lack the mechanisms through which to draw nutrients to above-ground parts.
+While they both grow underground, roots or rhizomes are specifically designed not only to store nutrients and water, but also to draw these necessary ingredients up into the plant’s stalk, stems, and leaves.
+A tuber, on the other hand, is mostly a “storage bin” for nutrients since they lack the mechanisms through which to draw nutrients to the above-ground parts.
 Examples of roots are carrots, radishes, and turmeric.
 Sweet potatoes and taro, on the other hand, are classified as tubers.

 The Super 7 Detox Roots and Tubers

-So let’s dive right in and learn about 7 roots and tubers and what they can do for your detoxification goals.
+So let’s dive right in and learn about 7 roots and tubers and how they can support your detoxification goals.
 Some of them may be new to you.
-Others may be very familiar, although you may be surprised about just how much benefit they can give to you for detoxification.
+Others may be very familiar, although you may be surprised by just how much benefit they can give to you for detoxification.
 Odds are, after reading this article, you will never look at those lowly sweet potatoes or turnips in your pantry quite the same way again!

 Root Herbs